cmacfie/exjobb/exjobb.md

     * Should it be runnable or concise?
     * Within a big context or concise?
 *	AC3 - How does the API examples quality affect you in your work?
+    * Do you abandon a software if the examples are poor?

 **AD - Working Code Quickly**